Thiola EC FDA Approval History

 - The recommended initial dosage in adult patients is 800 mg/day.
 In clinical studies, the average dosage was about 1000 mg/day.
 Thiola EC also provides the potential to reduce the total number of tablets necessary to manage cystinuria compared to the original formulation of Thiola.

-Development History and FDA Approval Process for Thiola EC
+Development Timeline for Thiola EC

 |Jun 28, 2019||FDA Approves Thiola EC (tiopronin) for the Treatment of Cystinuria|